magda6ix/python_notes/python_dictionaries.rst

     for index, key in enumerate(actions):
         display_d[str(index + 1)] = key

-Next, the program enters a ``while`` loop that continuously asks us to select a task from the list:
+Next, the program enters a ``while`` loop that continuously asks us to select an action from the list:

 .. code-block::python